trizen/trizen/README.md

     -Si             : outputs info for package
     -Sm             : outputs the packages maintained by [...]
     -Sp             : outputs PKGBUILD only
-    -Su             : upgrades installed packages
+    -Sl             : builds and installs package from `pwd` -Su             : upgrades installed packages
     -Sc             : clears the cache directory
     -C              : outputs AUR comments only